powerhouse-inc/powerhouse-docs/docs/academy/08-AdvancedTopics/02-Reactor/intro.md

 all = [];

-// This handles the pagination automatically for await (const page of client.paginate(
+// This handles the pagination automatically for await (const page of paginate(
   () => client.find(
     { type: "task-list" },
     { headerOnly: true },